-The establishment of the Patuxent River Naval Air Station in the 1940s has had a lasting effect upon the lives of the residents of St. Mary’s County.
+The establishment of the Patuxent River Naval Air Station in the 1940s has had a lasting effect on the lives of the residents of St. Mary’s County.
 During World War II, the U.S. Navy established a flight-testing center.
-Here major advances in aircraft such as the Harrier, Tomcat and Osprey were evaluated.
-It was here that the nation’s first astronauts were trained.
+Here, major advances in aircraft such as the Harrier, Tomcat, and Osprey were evaluated.
+It was also here that the nation’s first astronauts were trained.
 Today, the Patuxent River Naval Air Station provides the most employment opportunities in the county.

 In 2000, the state government decided to decrease the amount of tobacco grown in Maryland through the “Tobacco Buyout Program”.
 Farmers who wished to participate were paid to stop growing tobacco.
 They are paid $1 per pound of tobacco based on their average crop for 10 years.
 Farmers participating in the buyout looked for alternative crops such as bedding plants, produce, and corn.
 The waterman population has also decreased.
 Today, only about six percent of the population works the water.
 Although the farmers and waterman have declined, St. Mary’s County is on the rise in terms of technology jobs.
 St. Mary’s County had over 200 technology companies and is steadily expanding these numbers each year.